gravitational/careers/challenges/systems/challenge-2.md

   request forwarder
 * Track number of connections per client and implement a rate limiting request forwarder
-* Track unhealthy upstreams and implement a circuit breaking requests forwarder
+* Track unhealthy upstreams and implement health checking and remove unhealthy upstreams

 ## Server

+* Use mTLS authentication to have the server verify identity of the client and client of the server
 * Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
-* Use mTLS authentication to have the server verify identity of the client and client of the server
 * Accept and forward requests to upstreams using library

 # Guidance